AVP Plan

 5 Measurements You Should Track

 There are plenty of metrics you can track, but which ones should you track?
-This greatly depends on who you will be reporting to and what they want to know.
-The metrics an executive sponsor is interested in (increased business value) are likely different from what middle managers care about (increased efficiency and productivity amongst their teams).
-KPIs should be established according to the outcomes expected by each key stakeholder.
+This greatly depends on who you will be reporting to, and what they want to know.
+The metrics that interest an executive sponsor (increased business value) are likely different from those middle managers care about (increased efficiency and productivity amongst their teams).
+Establish KPIs according to the outcomes expected by each key stakeholder.

-In addition to tracking ROl according to your KPls for stakeholders, DAM managers are going to want to ensure the system is performing well as it scales, that the right people are using the DAMS, that users are finding what they need, and that time to delivery is increasing.
+In addition to tracking ROl according to your KPls for stakeholders, DAM managers will want to ensure the system is performing well as it scales, the right people are using the DAM system, users are finding what they need, and time to delivery is increasing.
 Here are five metrics that we suggest keeping track of.

-System capacity & health: Monitoring the footprint of the infrastructure to understand what scale it can support.
+System capacity & health: Monitor the footprint of the infrastructure to understand what scale it can support.
 This may involve measuring:

-Content: Helping you know how to organize and describe assets so they can be easily found and used.
-Consider:
+Content: To help you know how to organize and describe assets so they can be easily found and used, track:

 Asset performance: Understanding what kind of content is performing well (which may guide future content creation).
 You may look at: